 Add in idiosyncratic mishaps like UK Metro Bank’s accounting error, Santander’s refusal to redeem their 6 ¼ AT1 CoCos, the ongoing Troika Laundromat scandals hitting the Nordic banks (eg. Danske Bank, Swedbank, Nordea), and the overall poor performance of the sector (Stoxx Europe 600 Banks ETF is down ~20% over the last 12 months) and it’s understandable why some might avoid the sector.

 These factors make European banking a sector worth focusing on for value or contrarian strategies.
-It exhibits many of the characteristics classic distressed investors look for: A) The sector is currently cheap: The sector trades at ~0.7x P/B or about half of the value at which US banks trade, B) Risk has come down: 10 YR CDS rates for investment grade financials have mostly declined over the past year (including DB, Mediobanca, Commerzbank, Santander, Societe General, etc. see chart below) C) The sector is unloved: The herd has either vacated the space or are short the sector unconvinced of a potential turnaround.
+It exhibits many of the characteristics classic distressed investors look for: A) The sector is currently cheap: The sector trades at ~0.7x P/B or about half of the value at which US banks trade, B) Risk has come down: 10 YR CDS rates for investment grade financials have mostly declined over the past year (including DB, Mediobanca, Commerzbank, Santander, Societe General, etc. see chart below) C) The sector is unloved: The herd has either vacated the space or is short the sector unconvinced of a potential turnaround.
 Additionally, the EU regulatory framework is complex and stifles those who are unwilling or unable to navigate its peculiarities, D) Catalysts to unlock value: The big one here is an interest rate hike which, arguably, does not appear to be on the cards anytime soon.
 However, two of the main candidates for ECB’s next presidency have been critical of Draghi’s dovish policies (Weidmann and Knot) while Villeroy and Rehn, both main contenders for the position, have questioned the ECB’s use of negative interest rates and inflation targeting respectively.

 Last Blood Moon for a While